chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 ---

-*An example of this conversation might be...*
+An example of this conversation might be...

-*Isaiah: Sarah just touched my hair without permission...it made me feel really uncomfortable.*
+> **Sarah:** Aman just kissed my cheek without my permission...it made me feel really uncomfortable.

-*Organizer: I'm really sorry that she made you uncomfortable.
-To understand more, how did it go down?*
+> **Organizer:** I'm really sorry he made you uncomfortable.
+To understand more, how did it go down?

-*Isaiah: So we're standing by the easels and I'm getting paint.
-And she just sticks her hand into my hair and laughs and is like, 'I'm sorry, I always wanted to know what it felt like...
-I'm sorry!'
-I was speechless.
-I couldn't tell her in the moment, because I was angry and I worried she'd take it the wrong way but...what the fuck, you know?
-This kind of stuff happens outside the group and I usually just roll with it, but this time it really hurt.*
+> **Sarah:** So Liu and Nori and I are hanging out eating some snacks...and Filip arrives.
+And like, he looks straight at me and goes in for a beeline.
+I stand up, thinking we're going to high-five or even hug or something and then he just...kisses my cheek.
+No one else's.
+I was wondering, okay, maybe it's because he's part Brazilian?
+But he didn't kiss anyone else's cheek.

-*Organizer: It sounds like even though she said she was sorry, that's not what her actions showed.*
+> **Organizer:** It sounds like you felt that even though it could be a cultural misundertanding, the fact he singled out you was discomforting.

-*Isaiah: Yeah.
+> **Sarah:** Yeah.
 And I just...want an honest apology.
 And for it not to happen again.
-Don't touch my hair.
-Period.*
+I didn't like it.

-*Organizer: Got it.
-Would I be right in assuming that you want to feel like this is a safe space where you won't be touched without your express permission?*
+> **Organizer:** Got it.
+Would I be right in assuming that you want to feel like this is a safe space where you won't be touched without your express permission?

-*Isaiah: Yeah.*
+> **Sarah:** Yeah.

-*Organizer: Okay.
-Would you like me to handle it or do you feel comfortable on your own?
-Either is ok.*
+> **Organizer:** Okay.
+Would you like me to handle it?

---
+---

 At this point, the claimant may feel comfortable re-engaging the other person themselves.
 You may also want, with the claimant's consent, to leverage your organizer powers to make a general announcement and reminder of the principles and mindset of the space. [[3]](#footnotes)